rancher/os-installer/README.md

 The installation process requires a cloud config file.
 It needs to be placed in either /home/rancher/ or /opt/.
 The installer make use of the user-volumes to facilitate files being available between system containers.

+## Contact
+For bugs, questions, comments, corrections, suggestions, etc., open an issue in [rancherio/os](//github.com/rancherio/os/issues) with a title starting with `[os-installer] `.

+Or just [click here](//github.com/rancherio/os/issues/new?title=%5Bos-installer%5D%20) to create a new issue.

 ## License
 Copyright (c) 2014-2015 [Rancher Labs, Inc.](http://rancher.com)